chavezheras/quartz/content/public_notes/Sculpting Time with Computers/Sculpting Time With Computers.md

 ---
 ---

-# Sculpting Time With Computers
-## Interdisciplinary Approaches to Computational Moving Images
+# Interdisciplinary Approaches to Computational Moving Images

 This workshop brought together a group of researchers in the fields of digital and computational humanities, computer vision, film, digital preservation and archives, cultural history, and creative computing, to explore together emerging computational approaches to the study of time in moving images.